ryanallen/articles/markdown/UXPin/app-design-process.md

 **This is a bad app.
 Also you could do a better job at listening to me when I'm trying to tal..**

 ..oh yeah that's right.
 She couldn't figure out how to use some app.
-Good think I'm here, I can totally help out!
+Good thing I'm here, I can totally help out!
 We will start by asking and answering the **Five Whys**.

 **1. Why is it a bad app?**
 *...because it doesn't work the right way. (refined problem)*